Witiko/doctoral-thesis/main.md

 | Catastrophic, src | en→ja   | *0.20* |  0.18  (Reg-base)          |
 | Catastrophic, src | en→zh   |  0.16  | *0.27  (SCM-dec)*          |
 %
+: [The accuracies of the our ensemble and the best individual systems % on 20 machine translation evaluation tasks]%
-: The accuracies of the our ensemble (RegEMT) and the best individual systems % on 20 machine translation evaluation tasks. [@stefanik2021regressive] % Language pairs marked with an × were evaluated cross-lingually. % [@stefanik2021regressive, Section 3.4] \label{tab:regemt}
+  {The accuracies of the our ensemble (RegEMT) and the best individual systems % on 20 machine translation evaluation tasks. [@stefanik2021regressive] % Language pairs marked with an × were evaluated cross-lingually. % [@stefanik2021regressive, Section 3.4]} \label{tab:regemt}

 #### Results